e-dream-ai/client/readme.md

 - Open client_generic\MSVC\e-dream.sln in Visual Studio
 - Select target DebugMD and build.
 This will take a *very* long time the first time, as every dependency will get built twice (vcpkg automatically builds from source both debug and release libraries).

+- **DO NOT INSTALL DirectX9 SDK**.
+DirectX 12 SDK is now bundled with the Windows 10 SDK and will be used automatically.

 First launches, setup
 ===